strimzi/strimzi.github.io/_posts/2024-08-07-taming-apache-kafka-4.0.md

 * Kafka 4.0 will not support ZooKeeper-based Apache Kafka clusters anymore.
   The only way how to run a Kafka cluster will be by using KRaft.
-  That means that all existing ZooKeeper-based clusters will need to be migrated to KRaft before upgrading to Apache Kafka 4.0.
+  This means that all existing ZooKeeper-based clusters will need to be migrated to KRaft before upgrading to Apache Kafka 4.0.
-* Mirror Maker 1 was already deprecated in Kafka 3.0 and it will be completely removed in Kafka 4.0.
+* MirrorMaker 1 was already deprecated in Kafka 3.0 and it will be completely removed in Kafka 4.0.
-  You will need to migrate to Mirror Maker 2 or some other mirroring tool of your choice before upgrading to Kafka 4.0.
+  You will need to migrate to MirrorMaker 2 or some other mirroring tool of your choice before upgrading to Kafka 4.0.
 * Logging in the Kafka components is moving from the Log4j1 (Reload4j) APIs to Log4j2.

 These changes have a big impact on Strimzi and its code base.